bamadesigner/bamadesigner-gatsby/src/content/home.md

 date: "2018-02-11"
 title: "Home"
 ---
-Rachel Cherry (She/her) is a freelance software engineer and consultant with with over ten years experience in back and front-end web development and digital design.
-Her main areas of focus include accessibility, higher education, and WordPress.
+Rachel Cherry (She/her) is a freelance software engineer and consultant with a focus on accessibility, Higher Education, and WordPress.
+With experience in back and front-end web development and digital design, she enjoys helping organizations address their accessibility barriers and teaching others how to be more inclusive on the web.

 Previously, Rachel was a Senior Software Engineer for [Disney Consumer Products and Interactive Media](http://www.disneyinteractive.com/) and helped build a variety of Disney websites on various platforms, including [shopdisney.com](https://www.shopdisney.com/).